safeamiiir/personal_blog/content/blog/global-talent-tech-nation-visa.md

 ---

+**⚠️ Disclaimer: This is purely informal support.
+I don’t make money from this and have no plans to do so.**

 **In short:**
-Start from the [official Tech Nation page](https://technation.io/global-talent-visa/).
-Read the full guidance, learn from real cases, and tell a strong, consistent story that makes your impact clear.
+Start from the [official Tech Nation page](https://technation.io/global-talent-visa/) -> Read the full guidance -> learn from real cases and tell a strong, consistent story that makes your impact clear.

-That’s how you make this visa route work for you, confidently and cleanly.

-**⚠️ Disclaimer: This is purely informal support.
-I don’t make money from this and have no plans to do so.** \
-If you’ve read the guidance and this post but still have questions, feel free to [book a meeting with me](https://calendly.com/safeamiiir/gtvisa-consultancy).
+If you’ve read the guidance and this post but still have questions, feel free to leave them in the comments, it helps others and lets me clarify things in the article.
+You can also [book a meeting with me](https://calendly.com/safeamiiir/gtvisa-consultancy) if you prefer a quick chat.